I think of things like little feetie-pajamas.

 This is our treasure.

-These are the most valuable thing we own.
+These are the most valuable things we own.

 These are the memories that come in tiny,